Museums Facing Extinction

 In the programme, you'll learn and meet experts from the Natural History Museum of London, Tate, UN Live Museum, MO Museum, POLIN Museum, Futurium, Manchester Museum, Climate Museum UK, Museum of Discovery in Australia, Coalition of Museums for Climate Justice, Climate Museum US, Museum of Movements in Sweden, Museum Für Naturkunde Berlin, Space 10, Biomimicry Frontiers, the Copenhagen Institute for Future Studies, and of course, our dear partner EIT Climate-KIC.

-Profusion of ressources to stop re-inventing the wheel
+Profusion of resources to stop re-inventing the wheel

 Since November 2019, we have been compiling video recordings of lectures from international museum professionals sharing about their climate journey, as well as handbooks, meetup summaries and conference digests.
 These resources are available online and free to use.